 1. Decreasing error rates

 Many data entry tasks for HR teams are still done via manual entry - inputting leave dates, payroll and hourly info, and employee information.
 But doing all these tasks by hand leaves plenty of room for errors to creep in.
-Employees get tired, distracted, or a little dazed by the boring, repetitive nature of data entry, and mistakes happen.
+Employees get tired, distracted, or a little dazed by the tedious, repetitive nature of data entry, and mistakes happen.

 2. More motivation for employees

-Let’s face it - almost no one really enjoys taking on those small, mindless tasks like data entry.
+Let's face it - almost no one enjoys taking on those small, mindless tasks like data entry.
 Employees are most engaged when their work has purpose and meaning, and entering employee info into a spreadsheet does not fit that bill.
 Even your HR managers feel the pressure - they spend an average of 14 hours per week manually completing tasks that could be automated.